section-five/world-plus/README.md

 Makes your Minecraft Worlds better.

+***We are currently looking for some more modelers and coders to contribute after enough contribute you may be asked to join the team***
 ## Getting Started

 This is info about the mod!
-If you need more help join out [Discord](https://discord.gg/R6GQ4PU)
+If you need more help join our [Discord](https://discord.gg/R6GQ4PU)

 ### Prerequisite
 The Latest Version of [Minecraft  Forge 1.12.2](https://www.minecraftforge.net)